Caroline-GMR/franguinho/README.md

 ## Description
 The player control a chicken who can be made to run across a lane highway filled with traffic in an effort to 'get to the other side'.
 There is just one lane, with cars of different sizes and travelling at different speeds.
---START--
+- --START--
 The game starts with three lives and a countdown that starts with sixty seconds.
 Every time the chicken gets across a point is earned.
 If hit by a car, a point and a live are lost and the chicken is pushed back to the bottom of the screen.
---GAME OVER--
+- --GAME OVER--
 When the countdown finish or there are no longer lifes, the game is over.
---CONTROL--
+- --CONTROL--
 The chicken is allowed to move up, down, left and right.

 ## MVP (DOM - CANVAS)
 - 4 screens: Start, Game, Game Over, Win;
 - Start screen: Title and a START button;
-- Game screen: at the center of the screen there are some grey rows representing road lanes.
-At the bottom there is
+- Game screen: canvas.
+At the center: some grey rows representing highway lanes.
+At the bottom: a row representing a sidewalk where the chicken appears when the game starts.
+At the top: Lives, score and timer counter.
 - Game over screen: Game over message and a RESTART button;
 - Win screen: Win message and a RESTART button;

 ## Backlog
-Add images;
+- Add images;
-Multiple lanes;
+- Multiple lanes;
-Cars travelling in opposition directions;
+- Cars travelling in opposition directions;
+- Add music and sound effects;
+- Add moves effects (cars smoke and chicken feathers);
-Increasing chicken and cars speeds when 10 seconds remain;
+- Increasing chicken and cars speeds when 10 seconds remain;
+- Increase level;

 ## Data structure
 Classes and methods definition.

---MAIN.JS

-  --(main)
+- -MAIN.JS

+  - -(main)

       buildDOM() - creates HTML content;
-      main() - load page content;
+      main() - load page content
       buildSplash() - creates splash screen;
       addEventListener - starts the game if START button is clicked;
       destroySplash() - removes splash screen;
       startGame() - starts a new game, removing splash or game over screen;

-  --(start game)
+  - -(start game)

       new Game() - creates a new game based on the Game constructor;
       gameOnOver() - ;
       destroyGame() - removes splash or game over screen;

-  --(game over)
+  - -(game over)

       gameOver() - finishes the game;
       buildGameOver() - creates a win screen with total score and RESTART button;